vedansh-k/Autonomous_Agricultural_Bot/ROBOT_INSTALLATION.md

 Remember to replace:
 - `user` with your machine's user name (`echo $USER`)
 - `your_ros_distro` with the ros2 distro (`echo $ROS_DISTRO`) your machine is running on
-- `your_ws` with the location of the ros2 ws where you installed linorobot2
+- `your_ws` with the location of the ros2 ws where you installed agricultural_bot

 ### 2.3 Enable the service